mbcx4ts5/AnkiAnalysis/README.md

 Data is from my personal Anki usage.

 1. Exported Data using the Anki PC application to get a .apkg file.
-2. Unzipped file to access collection.anki21 which contains an SQL Datatbase
+2. Unzipped file to access collection.anki21 which contains an SQL Database
 3. Exported data from the file using DB Browser for SQLite [3] as various .csv files.
-4. Imported data into Power BI and used DAX to produce relavant visualisations and metrics.
+4. Imported data into Power BI and used DAX to produce relevant visualisations and metrics.

-> For those wishing to use their own data, deepending on the version of Anki being used, the database may be found in collection.anki2 instead. collection.anki21 is for newer versions of Anki.
+> For those wishing to use their own data, depending on the version of Anki being used, the database may be found in collection.anki2 instead. collection.anki21 is for newer versions of Anki.

 ## How to use this project.
-If you are an Anki user, feel free to clone this reprository or download the Power BI file and import your own exported data.
-Please follow Steps 1 to 3 above to obtain your own review data and then replace the files in the "data" folder with your own own data files.
+If you are an Anki user, feel free to clone this repository or download the Power BI file and import your own exported data.
+Please follow Steps 1 to 3 above to obtain your own review data and then replace the files in the "data" folder with your own data files.

  > Please note, Anki allows users to change when a new day rolls over in Preferences.
 Please make sure that the day rolls over at the correct hour by checking the Config table in the model.
 This project allows for a rollover at 4.00am.